wasdi-cloud/COPLAC-Hydromet-Hazards/UC2_tutorial/FFM_UC2_Tutorial.rst

    -  **Email address** you used during registration

-   -  Note stating that you are a *CopernicusLAC user – Use Case 2*.
+   -  Note stating that you are a *CopernicusLAC user* and request access to the workspaces included in this guide that you are interested in.

 The latter step is necessary so we can assign you the appropriate subscription.